luk036/ellipsoid-method/ell-review.md

 bibliography: ['ellipsoid.bib', 'fir-ref.bib', 'Geostatistics.bib', 'mpcss1.bib', 'mpcss2.bib']
 csl: 'applied-mathematics-letters.csl'
 abstract: |
-  'We will discuss the ellipsoid method and its application in different optimization problems.
-While it is commonly believed that the method is slower compared to interior point methods, we argue that the ellipsoid method offers distinct advantages.
-It does not necessitate the evaluation of all constraint functions and can leverage specific types of problem structures.
-Additionally, people often overlook the importance of the separation oracle.
-We explore three particular uses of the ellipsoid method: robust optimization, semidefinite programming, and network optimization.
-For each application, we discuss the utilization of separation oracles and their effectiveness in solving these problems.
-We also examine implementation issues surrounding the ellipsoid method, such as the use of parallel cuts to update the search space.
-We provide evidence that in certain cases, such as FIR design, parallel cuts greatly enhance computation speed.
-We also touch on the topic of discrete optimization and its importance in engineering problems.
-It is mentioned that the ellipsoid method can be applied to discrete problems, where some design variables are restricted to discrete forms.
-We present mixed-integer convex programming and the need for an oracle to locate adjacent discrete solutions.'
+  We review the ellipsoid method and its application to various optimization problems.
+While it is commonly believed that the method is slower than interior-point methods, we argue that the ellipsoid method offers distinct advantages.
+It does not require the evaluation of all constraint functions and can take advantage of certain types of problem structures.
+In addition, the importance of the separation oracle is often overlooked.
+We examine three particular applications of the ellipsoid method: robust optimization, semidefinite programming, and network optimization.
+For each application, we discuss the use of a separation oracle and its effectiveness in solving the problem.
+We also examine implementation issues of the ellipsoid method, such as the use of parallel cuts to update the search space.
+We provide evidence that in certain cases, such as FIR filter design, parallel cuts significantly improve the computation time.
+We also touch on the topic of discrete optimization.
+We show that the ellipsoid method can be applied to discrete problems where some design variables are restricted to discrete forms.
+The additional requirement for an oracle is simply the need to locate the nearest discrete solutions.
 ---

 # Introduction

-The ellipsoid method has an unfavorable reputation due to its perceived slowness for solving large-scale convex problems in comparison to the interior-point method [@unknown].
-However, this perception is unfair.
-Unlike the interior-point method, the ellipsoid method does not necessitate an explicit evaluation of all constraint functions.
-It solely requires a *separation oracle* that provides a *cutting-plane* (@sec:cutting-plane).
-This makes the method ideal for problems with a large number, or even an infinite number, of constraints.
+The ellipsoid method has an unfavorable reputation due to its perceived slowness in solving convex problems compared to the interior-point method.
+This perception is unfair.
+Unlike the interior-point method, the ellipsoid method does not require explicit evaluation of all constraint functions.
+It only requires a *separation oracle* that provides a *cutting plane* (@sec:cutting_plane).
+This makes the method ideal for problems with a large or even infinite number of constraints.
 Another complaint is that the method cannot exploit sparsity.
-However, while the ellipsoid method cannot take advantage of the sparsity of the problem, the separation oracle can utilize certain structural types.
+However, while the ellipsoid method cannot take advantage of the sparsity of the problem, the separation oracle can take advantage of certain structural types.

+While the ellipsoid method has been investigated for decades [@unknown], the importance of the separation oracle is often overlooked.
+In this articles, we examine three particular applications.

 In @sec:robust, robust optimization is discussed...

-In @sec:network, we demonstrate that for network parametric problems, the cutting-plane can be found by identifying a negative cycle in a directed graph.
+In @sec:network, we show that for network parametric problems, the cutting plane can be constructed by identifying a negative cycle in a directed graph.
 Efficient algorithms exist that exploit network locality and other properties.
+Consequently, it can be used for efficient oracle implementations.

 Section @sec:lmi discusses problems involving matrix inequalities.
-Recall that positive definiteness of a symmetric matrix can be checked efficiently using Cholesky factorization, specifically $LDL^\mathsf{T}$ factorization.
+Recall that the positive definiteness of a symmetric matrix can be efficiently checked using the $LDL^\mathsf{T}$ factorization.
 Let $A \in \mathbb{R}^{m \times m}$ be a symmetric matrix.
-If the factorization process stops at row $p$ because of encountering a non-positive diagonal entry of matrix $A$, then $A$ is not positive-definite.
-With the use of lazy evaluation techniques, it is possible to construct a cutting plane in $O(p^3)$ rather than $O(m^3)$.
-Consequently, it can be utilized for efficient oracle implementations.
+If the factorization process stops at row $p$ because it encounters a non-positive diagonal entry of the matrix $A$, then $A$ is not positive definite.
+Using lazy evaluation techniques, it is possible to construct the cutting plane in $O(p^3)$ instead of $O(m^3)$.
+Consequently, it can be used for efficient oracle implementations.

-The ellipsoid method's implementation is discussed in Section @sec:ellipsoid.
-This technique is a cutting-plane approach wherein the *search space* is an ellipsoid, conventionally represented as:
+The implementation of the ellipsoid method is discussed in the section @sec:ellipsoid.
+This technique is a cutting plane approach where the *search space* is an ellipsoid, conventionally represented as

   $$\{x \mid (x-x_c)P^{-1}(x-x_c) \le 1\},$$

-where $x_c \in \mathbb{R}^n$ is the center point of the ellipsoid.
+where $x_c \in \mathbb{R}^n$ is the center of the ellipsoid.
 The matrix $P \in \mathbb{R}^{n \times n}$ is symmetric positive definite.
 During each iteration, the oracle updates $x_c$ and $P$.
-While updating ellipsoids can be simple and has been implemented for decades, we demonstrate that the cost can be further reduced by $n^2$ floating-point operations by multiplying $\alpha$ by $Q$ and splitting $P$, resulting in this form:
+While updating ellipsoids can be straightforward and has been implemented for decades, we show that the cost can be further reduced by $n^2$ floating-point operations by multiplying $\alpha$ by $Q$ and splitting $P$, resulting in this form:

   $$\{ x \mid (x-x_c)Q^{-1}(x-x_c) \le \alpha \}.$$

-Additionally, Section 4.2 discusses the use of parallel cuts.
-Two constraints can be employed simultaneously to update the ellipsoid when a pair of parallel inequalities, one of which is violated, arise.
-Some articles suggest that this method does not lead to significant enhancements.
-However, we demonstrate that for situations where certain constraints have tight upper and lower bounds, such as in some filter designs, the implementation of parallel cuts can greatly expedite the runtime.
-Additionally, we illustrate that if the method is implemented carefully, each update, whether utilizing a deep cut or a parallel cut, results in at most one square root operation.
+In addition, Section @sec:parallel_cut discusses the use of parallel cuts.
+Two constraints can be used simultaneously to update the ellipsoid when a pair of parallel inequalities occur, one of which is violated.
+Some articles suggest that this method does not lead to significant improvements.
+However, we show that in situations where certain constraints have tight upper and lower bounds, such as in some filter designs, the implementation of parallel cuts can significantly speed up the runtime.
+In addition, we show that if the method is implemented carefully, every update, whether it uses a deep cut or a parallel cut, results in at most one square root operation.

 In many practical engineering problems, some design variables may be restricted to discrete forms.
 Since the cutting-plane method requires only a separation oracle, it can also be used for discrete problems...

-Cutting-plane Method Revisited {#sec:cutting-plane}
+Cutting-plane Method Revisited {#sec:cutting_plane}
 ==============================

 Convex Feasibility Problem